-So here in this article we will come to the topic of how to capture computer screen and sound at the same time.
+So here in this article we will come to the topic of how to screen record with audio on Windows PC.
 The sound source may come from the system itself, a browser, an application or the external microphone.

-To begin with, since both macOS Catalina and Windows 10 have screen recording applications off the rack, we will give a place for them as the first way.
+To begin with, since Windows system has a screen recording application off the rack, we will give a place for it as the first way.
 And the other way falls on recording with a solid third-party screen and audio recorder.
-Since the tools and steps differ from systems, we will represent the Mac and Windows guides separately.
-You can directly jump into the section you need from the content navigation below:

 Pros: No software downloads; Record most programs and games alone with audio